70-Day Rule

 During unpaid leave

-Like parental leave, a professional purpose is assumed when the main employment relationship is suspended.
+As with parental leave, professional intent is assumed when the primary employment relationship is suspended.

 • /04

-A professional purpose is assumed during this transition — short-term employment is not permitted.
+During this transition period, professional intent is assumed — short-term employment is not available.

 • /05